Viv Albertine: Film and television career

 After the Slits disbanded in 1982, Albertine studied filmmaking in London.
-She worked as a director, mostly for television and making promos and videos for bands, many of which were used on UK MTV throughout most of the 1980s and 1990s, for example, "Ghosts of American Astronauts" by the Mekons.
+She worked as a director, mostly for television and making promos and videos for bands, many of which were used on UK MTV throughout most of the 1980s and 1990s, for example, "Ghosts of American Astronauts" by the Mekons, or another example : she directed a promotional video of "Uptight" by King Blank of Ian Lowery.

 Her freelance directing work included stints with the BBC and the British Film Institute.

 In 1991, Albertine wrote and directed the short film Coping with Cupid, a film about three aliens as blondes that come to earth to research romantic love.
 In 2010, she worked with Joanna Hogg on the soundtrack to Hogg's 2010 film Archipelago.

 In 2013, Albertine starred in Hogg's 2013 film Exhibition, alongside Tom Hiddleston and Liam Gillick.
 The film premiered at the Locarno Film Festival in August 2013, and was released on DVD in 2014.

 Writing

 Albertine's memoir, Clothes, Clothes, Clothes.
 Music, Music, Music.
 Boys, Boys, Boys, was published in 2014 in the UK by Faber and Faber and in the US by Thomas Dunne Books.
 It was a Sunday Times, Mojo, Rough Trade and NME Book of the Year in 2014, as well as being shortlisted for the National Book Awards.
 In 2019, The New York Times named the memoir in its The 50 Best Memoirs of the Past 50 Years article.

 Her second memoir To Throw Away Unopened was published by Faber and Faber in May 2018.
 The book describes the complex relationship between Albertine and her mother.
 The title is taken from a note written on a bag left behind by her mother after her death.
 Albertine admits she viewed this as "a provocation", and felt that her mother expected her to look inside: The contents turned out to be personal diaries, which Albertine read in full, and ultimately incorporated into her own memoir.